-During the biopsy, a doctor uses an ultrasound machine to look at the prostate.
+During a biopsy, a doctor uses an ultrasound machine to look at the prostate.
 They insert a small device into the rectum to perform the ultrasound.

 Using a small, hollow needle, the doctor removes a tissue sample from the prostate.
 They send this to a laboratory where a pathologist views the sample under a microscope to check for abnormal cell growth.

-The biopsy may involve collection of several samples of prostate tissue during the procedure.
+The biopsy may involve the collection of several samples of prostate tissue during the procedure.

 A prostate biopsy is a standard procedure.
-Benefits of choosing this option include:
+The benefits of choosing this option include: